-2. Dress warm!
-I can’t stress this enough.
+2. Dress warm I can’t stress this enough.
 This year it was cold and wet.
 That made for a sucky, uncomfortable morning.
-If you’re a lightweight and hate cold weather, make sure you break out your Northface and/or a good rain jacket.
+If you’re a lightweight and hate cold weather, make sure you break out a warm Northface coat and/or a good rain jacket.
 You’ll thank me for this later!
 Pro Tip: Buy during the summer, as they are much cheaper.

 Side Note: most of the parade goers are tourists.
 Where do the locals go?
-I’ve no idea.
+I have no idea.